bseverns/horizon/test/native_dsp/README.md

 target on every push, right next to full Teensy builds, so regressions have nowhere to hide.

+Want to bounce a WAV instead of running the Unity suite? `process_wav.cpp` ships a `horizon_wav_driver` you can wrap with your own `main` or by toggling `HORIZON_WAV_STANDALONE` in the build.
+That keeps the default test run single-entry-point while still giving you a command-line renderer when you need one.

 ## Why bother?
 - Fast iteration: catch logic regressions without hunting for a spare Teensy.
 - Education: students can trace the DSP math in a debugger that isn't juggling